 February 27, 2015 12:54 / 0 comments

 Photo by photographer Greg Kessler, www.gregkessler.com.

 Talk about extreme makeovers!
 SoftTiles 2x2 Foam Mats helped turn a NYC co-op basement into this colorful children's playroom.
 SoftTiles Interlocking Foam Mats are perfect for use directly on top of concrete floors.
-SoftTiles will turn your floor into a soft, safe, and comfortable play area for your kids.
-You can choose from our bright colors and die-cut shapes to brighten any basement!
+SoftTiles will turn your basement playroom floor into a soft, safe, and comfortable play area for your kids.
+You can choose from our bright colors and die-cut shapes to create bright basement floor mats!

 • SoftTiles mats can be easily put on top of whatever flooring surface currently exists.

 (Concrete, flat carpet, linoleum, ceramic tile, etc.)

 • SoftTiles’ dense foam material provides a padded soft insulating surface to cover cold concrete basement floors.